 Palantir Technologies, a private American software company, has over the years helped to introduce big data analytics into the heart of traditional business.
 When it was founded in 2003, its first mission was to implement a software solution similar to that of PayPal's fraud recognition system in order to combat the threat of terrorism.
 In implementing this solution, Palantir knew that artificial intelligence alone would not be suficient in defeating such an adaptative opponent, instead deciding to embed human analysts at the core of their product offering.
 In doing so, Palantir coined the term `Intelligence Augmentation' (IA) to explain what they wanted to achieve.

 Despite the many successes of Artificial Intelligence (AI) platforms in beating top ranked human players at chess, strategy board games such as Go or even video games (source), the limitations of AI are laid bare when it comes to engaging in less defined tasks.
 At Praexo, we embed data at the heart of business decisions.
 While building our solution to help companies re-gain ownership over their capital raising process, we chose to use Intelligence Augmentation over Artificial Intelligence in order to push data-driven recommendations to our clients.
+To discover more about the power of AI, see our article on Natural Language Processing and investor engagement.

 In practice, what this means is that we firstly use modern data science techniques to, for instance, identify relevant investors.
 We also select specific KPIs and themes in order to better position a company's profile before pitching this to investors.
 These indicators and themes are also reviewed by our team of senior investment bankers, who provide input based on their extensive capital markets experience.
 When a company uses Praexo for its capital raising, recommendations from our algorithms are also back-tested in this context by our team, before being shared and communicated.
 This augmented advisory provides transparency to our clients and limits the biases of solutions that may have been either purely provided by humans or through algorithms.
 At Praexo, we believe the future of investment banking means embracing modern techniques in order to help companies achieve their goals.
 We are strongly convinced that the added value of an advisor comes from tailoring each transaction to the unique profile of the company and potentially interested investors.
 This helps to ensure superior positioning of the company in a competitive capital raising environment.
 Automated, process-driven recommendations alone cannot achieve this outcome.